Shea Oakley Request:

 this web site: www.ealradioshow.com, or at the Radio Show web site:

 of Eastern Airlines.
 You'll recognize the familiar "Fly Eastern" theme

 music.
 We'll have plenty of Eastern's beautiful music played during

 You may use the Player below by clicking the arrow to start the show or use the URL of: http://www.blogtalkradio.com/capteddie

 Thursday at 3:00 P. M. ET

-The EAL Radio Show will broadcast a "Pilot" program to see how it will partner with our regular broadcasting every Monday at 7:00 P. M. These Episodes called "From the Eastern Files" will not be in the usual call-in format but will be our Hosts telling interesting stories, and recalling memories from the Eastern Family.
+The EAL Radio Show broadcasts a program that partners with our regular broadcasting every Monday at 7:00 P. M. These Episodes are held every other Thursday and are called "From the Eastern Files."
+This program will not be in the usual call-in format but will be our Host(s) telling interesting stories, and recalling memories from the Eastern Family.
 Tune in and enjoy these 30-minute broadcasts, along with the past Eastern commercials.

 103 Decatur Street SE

 8:30 A.M. - 6:00 P.M.